 Release Notes: This is a new major feature release featuring incremental state transfers (replaying of missing transactions to catch up with the cluster).
 This is a beta preview.

-Conquest is a simultaneous turn-based strategy game placed in a dark and distant future.
+Conquest is a simultaneously-executed turn-based tactical combat game placed in a dark and distant future.
 Play the role of a futuristic commander.
 Divide your armies and conquer the world.
 Position satellites to reveal your opponents.
 Launch missiles to annihilate big armies, but watch out for incoming drop pods behind your back.
 Standing in your path to victory are other commanders like yourself.
 Fight them off one by one and prove you are the greatest of the great.
 The combination of fast gameplay and randomly generated maps equals intense, restless nights of battles for cities.
 Drag and drop your way to victory.

 Release Notes: This is a minor update, primarily adding better language support, a French translation,and some of the most-requested tweaks.

 PHing Is Not GNU make; it's a project build system based on Apache Ant.
 You can do anything with it that you could do with a traditional build system like GNU make, and its use of simple XML build files and extensible PHP "task" classes make it an easy-to-use and highly flexible build framework.
 Features include file transformations (e.g. token replacement, XSLT transformation, Smarty template transformations), file system operations, interactive build support, SQL execution, CVS operations, and much more.

 Release Notes: This release adds the WaitFor task and fixes various issues.